camilo-cf/mlops_car_sales/README.md

 - `black` was used as an autoformatter

 ### 3.5.4 Makefile
+- Not implemented

 ### 3.5.5 Pre-commit hooks
+- Not implemented

 ### 3.5.6 CI/CD
+A CI pipeline running in Github actions was implemented with pylint with a treshold of 6/10 to approve.
+The code is [here](.github/workflows/pylint.yml).

 # 4. Reproducibility